Hi all members,

 Dear Bhartiya Akhil,

-I agree to your point.
-He would be in a better position if he had given resignation.
-Its just my attempt to help him in getting his documents back without losing huge money which is in this case the Company demanding is Rs.
-2 lacs.
-Anyway Thanks.
+I agree with your point.
+He would be in a better position if he had given his resignation.
+It's just my attempt to help him in getting his documents back without losing the significant amount of money that the Company is demanding, which in this case is Rs.
+2 lakhs.
+Anyway, thanks.

 Regards,